 The Shoshone River flows through Cody city limits in a moderately deep canyon.
 Cody is located approximately 50 miles from the East Gate of Yellowstone National Park.

-Served by Yellowstone National Airport, Cody is a thriving community focused on serving the needs of the stable population base as well as the hundreds of thousands of annual visitors who travel from around the world to experience the beauty and culture of this mountainous area.
+Served by Yellowstone Regional Airport, Cody is a thriving community focused on serving the needs of the stable population base as well as the hundreds of thousands of annual visitors who travel from around the world to experience the beauty and culture of this mountainous area.